 If you need assistance with anything, your only hope is that someone behind the provider’s email address will check their inbox often enough to see your query and provide you with an answer.

-That said, ExpressVPN is a much better solution as it provides an always available customer support via live chat, apps for all the major platforms, support for torrenting and Netflix, and much, much more.
+That said, a better VPN service such as ExpressVPN would be a much better solution, with an always available customer support via live chat, apps for all the major platforms, support for torrenting and Netflix, and much, much more.